Dhofar rebellion: Early years

 Arab People of Dhufar!
 A revolutionary vanguard has emerged from among you, believing in God and country, has taken upon itself the task of liberating this country from the rule of the despotic Al Bu Said Sultans, whose dynasty has been identified with the hordes of the British imperialist occupation.
 Brothers!
 This people has long and bitterly suffered from dispersion, unemployment, poverty, illiteracy, and disease - those pernicious weapons introduced under the protection of the bayonets of British Imperialism, and used against the Dhofaris by the government of the Sultans of Muscat.

 — The first paragraph of the 9 June Declaration of Armed Struggle, which was announced by the Dhofar Liberation Front in 1965.

-On 9 June 1965, the Dhofar Liberation Front (DLF) conducted its first ambush on a government patrol north-west of the Thamrit road in Dhofar, where the DLF's first casualty, Said bin-Ghanim al-Kathiri, was killed.
-Following the military action, the DLF published its first document, titled the 9 June Declaration of Armed Struggle.
+On 9 June 1965, the Dhofar Liberation Front (DLF) conducted its first ambush on an oil company truck north-west of the Thamrit road in Dhofar, where the driver was killed.
+The DLF's first "martyr", Said bin-Ghanim al-Kathiri, was also killed.
+Following the attack, the DLF announced 9 June as the first day of the revolution, granting it mythical significance for the Dhofaris.
+The DLF also published its first document, titled the 9 June Declaration of Armed Struggle, which framed the action as a clash between the Sultan, who was backed by the British, and the DLF.

 The revolt was initially small and limited for the most part to sporadic attacks on traffic along the mountain road linking Salalah and Thamarit.
 The Sultan took a complacent view of the rebellion, considering it little more than another expression of the tribal and religious enmity that had frequently plagued his regime.
 He preferred to keep his small British-led army near Muscat and ordered local security forces to deal with the rebels.

 The Sultan had relied on the Dhofar Force, a locally recruited irregular unit of only 60 men, to maintain order in the region.
-In April 1966, members of this unit staged an assassination attempt against sultan Said bin Taimur.
-The event led the sultan to retire to his palace in Salalah, never to be seen in public again.
+In April 1966, members of this unit staged an assassination attempt against the Sultan.
+The event led the Sultan to retire to his palace in Salalah, never to be seen in public again.
 This only served to add to rumours that the British were running Oman through a "phantom" Sultan.
 The Sultan also launched a full-scale military offensive against the DLF, contrary to the advice of his British advisors.
 Heavy-handed search and destroy missions were launched in Dhofar, villages were burned, and wells were concreted over or blown up.
 A member of the SAF reported that after receiving heavy resistance, it "proved that the position was unattainable, and after blowing up the village wells, we evacuated the camp."